Trading Profit and Loss Account – Understanding Cost of Sales

 • Overheads: In some cases, indirect costs, such as factory overhead or administrative expenses, may be partially allocated to the cost of sales.
 However, direct labor and raw material costs typically constitute the bulk of the cost of sales.

-Read: The Trading Profit Jeff Tompkins Videos – A Comprehensive Guide
+Read: Profit From Bitcoin Trading Videos – A Comprehensive Guide to Success

 Conclusion